 }

-Notice in the verify_explicit_instantiation.cpp file we have added the header file explicit_instantiation.h but nowhere in the program have we called the template function add().
-As the header file has the instruction for explicit instantiation for data type int, the compiler must create an instance even if the template function has not been called in the program.
-Let us compile the code and check if the add() template function has been instantiated as the following:
+Notice that in the verify_explicit_instantiation.cpp file, we have included the header file explicit_instantiation.h, but the template function add() is not invoked anywhere in the program.
+The header file contains an explicit instantiation directive for the data type int.
+Therefore, the compiler must generate an instance of the template function.
+This occurs even though the template function is never called within the program.
+Let us now compile the code and verify that the add() function template has indeed been instantiated, as shown below.

 g++ verify_explicit_instantiation.cpp -o verify_explicit_instantiation